 U.S. Route 11, Interstate 81, Interstate 481, and New York State Route 31 pass through Cicero.
 New York State Route 298 intersects NY-31 near the east town line.
-Michael Airfield, a single runway general aviation airport, is located within Cicero.
 The reconstructed Erie Canal follows the Oneida River along the north town line.

 Schools & Libraries